rust-embedded/rust-raspberrypi-OS-tutorials/05_safe_globals/README.md

 The solution to this problem is to wrap the global into a synchronization primitive.
-In our case, a variant of a *MUTual EXclusion* primivite. `Mutex` is introduced as a trait in `interfaces.rs`, and implemented by the name of `NullLock` in `sync.rs` in the `bsp` folder.
-For teaching purposes, to make the code lean, it leaves out the actual platform-specific logic for protection against concurrent access, since we don't need it as long as the kernel only exeuts on a single core with interrupts disabled.
+In our case, a variant of a *MUTual EXclusion* primivite. `Mutex` is introduced as a trait in `interfaces.rs`, and implemented by the name of `NullLock` in `sync.rs` in the `arch` folder.
+For teaching purposes, to make the code lean, it leaves out the actual architecture-specific logic for protection against concurrent access, since we don't need it as long as the kernel only exeuts on a single core with interrupts disabled.